icons8/lunacy-docs/docs/components.md

 >**Note:** To demonstrate Lunacy capabilities to the maximum, we have also added some layer and text styles.
 For details about them, click <a href="https://lunacy.docs.icons8.com/layerstyles/" target="_blank">here</a>.

-Now, we'll move from the components page to our project page, add one of the templates to the artboard and see the power of components in action.
+Now, we'll move from the components page to our project page, add one of the templates to the frame and see the power of components in action.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/components-tutorialbeginph.png" height="auto"><source src="/public/components-tutorialbegin.mp4" type="video/mp4"></video>